 CalFresh Eligibility Requirements Temporarily Expanded for Low-Income College Students

-The State of California has temporarily expanded student eligibility requirements for CalFresh Program for low-income college students until the end of September 2021, to reduce food insecurity during the COVID-19 pandemic.
+The State of California has temporarily expanded student eligibility requirements for CalFresh Program for low-income college students, to reduce food insecurity during the COVID-19 pandemic.

 “The COVID-19 pandemic sparked the expansion of students’ eligibility, as it became apparent that students were suffering food insecurity more than other populations,” said Abraham Gomez, DPSS Human Services Administrator Manager II in the CalFresh Nutrition Program Section.
 “The lack of jobs due to shutdowns and classes not being held on campuses made things especially challenging.”